DGP-Studio/Snap.Hutao.Docs/docs/en/statements/update-log.md

   - Fixed incorrect text for Snap Hutao Cloud's upload reward
   - Fixed the issue that UIGF formatted data file with incorrect item ID can be imported
   - Fixed the issue that failed to locate game cache directory
+  - Optimized page load speed when there is a large amount of items

 - Achievement

   - Fixed a display issue that occurs after selecting achievement categories in list/grid view and switching to the other view type
+  - Optimized page load speed

 - Real-Time Notes